UKCloud/documentation/articles/draas/draas-faq.md

 ### How do I modify replication in the UKCloud Elevated environment?

 Zerto replication to the UKCloud Assured environment can be controlled from the internet-facing Zerto Portal, however replication into the UKCloud Elevated environment can only be controlled via the Elevated Zerto Portal.
-To access the Elevated Zerto Portal, you need to be connected to it via the PSN-P, RLI, private encrypted connection or our Secure Remote Access (SRA) service.
+To access the Elevated Zerto Portal, you need to be connected to it via the PSN, RLI, private encrypted connection or our Secure Remote Access (SRA) service.

 ### Does UKCloud install the Zerto software in my data centre?